What is the Notice of Intent to File in a Michigan Medical Malpractice Lawsuit?

 A few checklists for your Notice of Intent to File

 Let’s go back over the legalities and pull out a checklist as you prepare for your medical malpractice.
-A malpractice lawyer can help explain each of these checklist items in greater detail.
+A medical malpractice lawyer can help explain each of these checklist items in greater detail.

 Under Michigan law, here are some of the things you need to put in your Notice of Intent to File: